viki2711/My-Shop/README.md

 * The user can delete only his photos when he logged in.
 * The photo deleted from account page and the home page all together.

+Home page - all uploads from all the users
+Account page - the users see just their uploads and can delete them

 # commit 6
 Edit photos info -
 * Update the title, description, artist name and price.